timOTdev/0028_respondez_app/README.md

 - Events attend system for user to view past attended events

 ## Minor Features
+- Rule of 3: The event list, user attended list, and the update event lists will only show the latest 3 entries respectively
 - Spinning loader during login and page loading
 - Deleted events are also removed from a user's attended list
 - View user github description on hover over rsvp photo of Attendees section